petergridge/Irrigation-V5/readme.md

 Configuring ECO mode on a zone will provision the wait and repeat options.
 This is used to limit run off by allowing for multiple short watering cycles to encourage the water to penetrate the soil.
 Ideal for pot plants.

+An alternative model is available to repeat the entire program, this has the benefit of shortening the over all run time.

 ### Next run behaviour

 The next run is set from the start time and frequency provided.
 Changing the start time forward will initialise a new run even if it has already run on that day.